kensung-lab/IndelEnsembler/README.md

 $ ./filter /path/to/working/directory
 ```

+### Clustering
+In order to run clustering, we need all the calls from all the samples in a single file (order does not matter).
+For example, if we are running three samples with 1000 SV each, we need a file with 3000 SVs.
+Each line should appear as in the original calls, but the sample name should be appended in the end.

+For example, suppose we have 2 samples (S1 and S2), with one call each

+S1:
+SV_1 chr1 100 + chr1 200 - DEL NA

+S2:
+SV_1 chr1 120 + chr1 210 - DEL NA

+We need to create a file (e.g. all.sv) with two lines

+SV_1 chr1 100 + chr1 200 - DEL NA S1
+SV_1 chr1 120 + chr1 210 - DEL NA S2

+After that, we can run clustering as follows:

+./clusterer all.sv MAX_DIST MIN_OVERLAP

+MAX_DIST and MIN_OVERLAP are the maximum distance between breakpoints (in bp) and minimum overlap, respectively, for two SVs to be potentially part of the same cluster.
+200 and 0 were used in the manuscript.

+If the clustering process should be too slow, the file can be divided by by SV type and by chromosome, and each subfile can be run individually.

 ### Download and Usage
 Installing IndelEnsembler is easy.
 You can download and uncompress the IndelEnsembler package using wget or through git.